troypramsey/WalkabilityRaceIncome_InPortland_2012-2018/README.md

 ### Higher walk scores correlate to higher increases in median income.
 ### Higher walk scores correlate to higher increases in population.
-### Mobility in and out of high walk score neighborhoods differs across racial groups
+### Mobility in and out of high walk score neighborhoods differs across racial groups.

 # Summary of findings: